Beijing International Triathlon

 The Beijing International Triathlon is a world-class, Olympic distance triathlon in the Fengtai District of Beijing.

-The race features a 1.5 km swim in the picturesque Qing Long Lake, a challenging 40 km bike race from the Park to Qian Ling Mountain and back, and finally a fast 10 km run through the beautiful trails and pathways of Qing Long Lake Park.
+The race consists of a 1.5 km swim in Qing Long Lake, a 40 km bike race from the Park to Qian Ling Mountain and back, and a 10 km run through the trails and pathways of Qing Long Lake Park.

 The Beijing International Triathlon is the newest international event to be added to the Escape TO Alcatraz Triathlon Series.
 The top 50 finishers across all divisions will qualify for an entry into the next year's Escape from Alcatraz Triathlon in San Francisco, CA.